NoSQL Deep Dive – The Missing White Paper

 Make sure you understand the specific NoSQL database that you chose and that it fits your requirements.
 Make sure you know how to model your data in a way that uses this database in the best way and that you can deploy it in operations without losing sleep.
 Do your own tests – don’t believe blog posts and benchmarks.

 Deployed correctly, NoSQL databases are an efficient and reliable solution for a set of non-relational applications.
 Chosen for the wrong problems or the wrong environment, they will make your life very difficult indeed.

-14 comments on “NoSQL Deep Dive – The Missing White Paper”
+14 Responses to “NoSQL Deep Dive – The Missing White Paper”